bodo-ai/Bodo/docs/docs/api_docs/sql/casting/to_timestamp.md

 - `#!sql TO_TIMESTAMP(string_expr, format_expr)` uses the format string to specify how to parse the string expression as a timestamp.
 Uses the format string rules [as specified by Snowflake](https://docs.snowflake.com/en/sql-reference/functions-conversion#label-date-time-format-conversion).
-- `#!sql TO_TIMESTAMP(timestamp_exr)` returns a timestamp expression representing the same moment in time, but changing the timezone if necessary to be timezone-naive.
+- `#!sql TO_TIMESTAMP(timestamp_exr)` returns a timestamp expression representing the same moment in time, but changing the timezone or offset if necessary to be timezone-naive.
 - If the input is `NULL`, outputs `NULL`

 Raises an error if the input expression does not match one of these formats.